strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 The coordinator automatically aborts any ongoing transaction that is not completed within `transaction.timeout.ms`.

 It is important to note that transactions are only supported inside a single Kafka cluster.
-If the transaction scope includes external systems, you would need to use an additional component such as `ChainedKafkaTransactionManager` from the SpringBoot project.
+If the transaction scope includes processors with externally observable side-effects, you would need to use an additional component such as `ChainedKafkaTransactionManager` from the SpringBoot project.
 This component is able to synchronize a database transaction with the Kafka transaction.

 #### Transaction states